arrow graphic Division of Instruction

 The ICT Digital Literacy Portal is the "public face" of a fast growing international movement focused on promoting Information and Communication Technologies (ICT) Digital Literacy.
 The website provides a rich global resource and collaborative environment for dissemination of ICT Literacy materials, interactive discussions, research information, and international dialogue.

-Technically Speaking, a website from the National Academy of Engineering, explains what technological literacy is, why it's important, and what's being done to improve it.
+The National Academy of Engineering completed several projects on Technological Literacy helping to define what it is, why it's important, and what's being done to improve it.

 Ed 306.42 Information and Communication Technologies Program.